 So ...
 I have been suspicious of the 'official story' ever since 9/11.
 Or perhaps I should rephrase that.
 Suppose Rumsfeld had come on TV and said "You have just witnessed a military coup d'etat.
 We are in control now.
 No further dissent will be tolerated.
 That is all."
 If he had said that instead of what he did say, I would not have been surprised.
 Let's put it that way.

 I kept watching the video of the WTC towers falling.
-They sure looked like controlled demolitions to me.
-I kept thinking about what Rumsfeld and Rice had said that day.
-It made no sense either ... except if they were hiding something.
+And it looked like they had blown up, at least to me, even though the talking heads kept saying they had "collapsed.".
+I kept thinking about what Rumsfeld and Rice had said that day, and how the towers had fallen, and none of it made any sense ... except if they were hiding something.

 But then denial kicked in.
 I didn't want to believe what my eyes had seen, what my ears had heard, what my brain told me it all meant.
 And so I didn't accept the obvious truth of the matter right away.
 But I kept my eyes and ears open.